zowe/docs-site/docs/extend/extend-apiml/api-mediation-message-service.md

 When you map a REST API response,  use the following methods:

-- `mapToView` - returns a UI model as a list of API Message, and can be used for Rest APIS error messages.
+- `mapToView` - returns a UI model as a list of API Message, and can be used for Rest APIS error messages
-- `mapToApiMessage` - returns a UI model as a single API Message.
+- `mapToApiMessage` - returns a UI model as a single API Message

 The following example is a result of using the `mapToView` method.

 **Example:**
 ```JSON
 {